nfsarmento/nuno-sarmento-simple-contact-form/readme.txt

 While adding the widget you can add some additional information above your form.

-= Shortcode attributes =
+= Shortcode attributes examples =
-* Change email from admin: `[ns_contact_form email_to="your-email-here"]`
+* Change email from admin: [ns_contact_form email_to="your-email-here"].
+* Multiple email: [ns_contact_form email_to="first-email-here, second-email-here"].
+* Change Name and Submit labels: [ns_contact_form label_name="Your Name" label_submit="Send"].
-* Multiple email: `[ns_contact_form email_to="first-email-here, second-email-here"]`
+* Multiple email: [ns_contact_form email_to="first-email-here, second-email-here"].

-You can also change message text or label text using an attribute.
+* Hide subject field: [ns_contact_form hide_subject="true"].
+* Hide phone field: [ns_contact_form hide_phone="true"].

+= Labels and erros =
-* Label attributes: label_name, label_email, label_subject, label_captcha, label_message, label_submit
+* Label attributes: label_name, label_email, label_subject, label_phone, label_message, label_submit.
-* Label error attributes: error_name, error_email, error_subject, error_captcha, error_message
+* Label error attributes: error_name, error_email, error_subject, error_phone, error_message.
-* Error and success message attributes: message_error, message_success
+* Error and success message attributes: message_error, message_success.

-= Examples =
-* Change Name and Submit labels: `[ns_contact_form label_name="Your Name" label_submit="Send"]`
-* Change captcha label: `[ns_contact_form label_captcha="Please enter %s"]`
-* Change captcha label: `[ns_contact_form label_captcha="Please enter %s here"]`

-= Subject field =
-* Hide field: `[ns_contact_form hide_subject="true"]`

-= Examples =
-* Change email from admin: `email_to="your-email-here"`
-* Multiple email: `email_to="first-email-here, second-email-here"`
-* Change Name and Submit labels: `label_name="Your Name" label_submit="Send"`
-* Change captcha label: `label_captcha="Please enter %s"`
-* Change captcha label: `label_captcha="Please enter %s here"`
-* Hide subject field: `hide_subject="true"`

 == Frequently Asked Questions ==
-= How do I set plugin language? =
-Plugin uses the WP Dashboard language, set in Settings > General.

 = How do I add attributes? =
-You can find more info about this at the Installation section.
+You can find more info about this at the installation section under shortcode attributes examples or on the plugin options section.

-= How do I style my form? =
+= How do I style my contact form? =
-Go to form options and choose your style
+Go to form options and choose your style or if you want to get more advanced styling please instal "Nuno Sarmento CSS - JS".

-= Can I hide Subject field? =
+= Can I hide Subject or Phone field? =
-You can find more info about this at the Installation section.
+You can find more info about this at the installation section or on the plugin options section.

 = Can user enter HTML in form? =
-Yes, save HTML is allowed in message field and widget info field.
+Yes, save HTML is allowed in message field.

 = Can I use multiple shortcodes? =
-Do not use multiple shortcodes on the same website.
-This might cause a conflict.
+Do not use multiple shortcodes on the same website, this might cause a conflict.

 = Are form submissions listed in my plugin? =
-Yes, they will be send to admin by mail and storage on plugin admin page -> Form Entries .
+Yes, they will be send to admin by mail and storage on plugin admin page -> Form Entries.

 = Why am I not receiving form submissions? =
-* Look also in your junk/spam folder.
+* Please look in your junk/spam folder.
-* Check the Installation section and check shortcode (attributes) for mistakes.
+* Please check the plugin option section and check the shortcode (attributes) for mistakes.
-* Install another contactform plugin (such as Contact Form 7) to determine if it's caused by my plugin or something else.
+* Install another contact form plugin such as Contact Form 7 to determine if it is caused by this plugin or something else.
-* Form submissions are send using the wp_mail function (similar to php mail function).
-Maybe your hosting provider disabled the php mail function, ask them to enable it.
+* Form submissions are send using the wp_mail function is a similar to php mail function, check with your hosting provider if this options is enabled on your server.

-= Why does the google captcha not display properly? = Check the captcha scecret and private key on plugin options.
+= Why does the google captcha not display properly? = Check the captcha secret and private key on the plugin options page.

 = Does this plugin has anti-spam features? =
-Of course, the default WordPress sanitization and escaping functions are included.
+Default WordPress sanitization and escaping functions are included.

-It also contains 2 (invisible) honeypot fields (firstname and lastname) and a simple captcha sum.
+It also contains 2 (invisible) honeypot fields (firstname and lastname).

 = Other question or comment? =
 Please open a topic in plugin forum.